michauhl/RBPBench/README.md

 #### Searching for sponge transcripts

 To search for sponge transcripts (i.e., transcripts that serve a sponges for RBPs or miRNAs), we can use `rbpbench sponge`.
-Transcript sequences can be provided either as FASTA file, or else we can use the representative transcripts from each gene (GTF + genome FASTA file needed).
+Transcript sequences can be provided either as FASTA file, or else we can use the representative transcripts from all annotated genes (GTF + genome FASTA file needed).
 For example, to look for annotated transcripts (>= 1000 nt) with high counts of the PUM2 consensus motif (Pumilio Response Element (PRE) of PUM2: UGUANAUA), we can run:

 ```
 rbpbench sponge --regex 'TGTA[ACGT]ATA' --out test_sponge_search_gtf_out --genome hg38.fa --gtf Homo_sapiens.GRCh38.112.gtf.gz  --min-seq-len 1000